practicalli/clojure/docs/clojure-cli/defining-aliases.md

 clojure -M:env/test:test/runner
 ```

-> #### Hint::Only one main namespace
+!!!
+HINT "Only one main namespace"
-> If multiple aliases set a main namespace, only the last alias in the chain has its main namespace called, e.g. `clojure -M:middleware/cider-nrepl:inspect/cognitect-rebl:middleware/nrebl` will call the main namespace of `:middleware/nrebl`.
+    If multiple aliases set a main namespace, only the last alias in the chain has its main namespace called, e.g. `clojure -M:middleware/cider-nrepl:inspect/cognitect-rebl:middleware/nrebl` will call the main namespace of `:middleware/nrebl`.

 ## An alias for a community tool